roshanlam/SearchGar/ReadMe.md

 ## ToDo
-- [ ] Work on the main Search Engine functionalities
+- [ ] Work on the Google Login and SignUp
+- [ ] Access the user's google drive for read And write
+- [ ] Create a Folder with name SearchIt and create files to store information that the user chooses
+- [ ] Let the user submit new website(s) request(s) to admin
 - [ ] Logo Design
+- [ ] Share the finished version with the world